How to Start an Indoor Herb Garden

 Help us grow!
 This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
+All opinions however are our own and we do not accept payments for positive reviews.

 Growing fresh herbs from your indoor herb garden is a great way to exercise a budding green thumb while cutting down on trips to the grocery store.
 Homegrown herbs are easy for new gardeners and allow you the added benefit of tasting the work you’ve put into helping them grow.
 The flavor of herbs cut directly from their spot on your sunny windowsill can complete any dish, freshen the air in your kitchen, and fill your home with fresh scents.
 Below, we’ll explore all you need to know to start your first indoor herb garden and which herbs will be the best additions to your growing goals.
 Growing herbs indoors is the best way to ensure you have the freshest organic herbs in all of your meals.